 The Sentencing and Policy Advisory Commission prepares prison population projections for each bill containing a criminal penalty.
 The Commission assumes for such bills that expanding existing or creating new criminal offenses produces no deterrent or incapacitative effect on crime.
-Therefore, the Fiscal Research Division does not assume deterrent effects for any criminal penalty bill.
+Therefore, Fiscal Research does not assume deterrent effects for any criminal penalty bill.